Tony Brown (Kansas politician)

-Anthony L. "Tony" Brown (August 15, 1961) is a former Democratic member of the Kansas House of Representatives, who represented the 10th district.
+Anthony L. Brown (August 15, 1961) is a former Democratic member of the Kansas House of Representatives, who represented the 10th district.
 He served from 2009 - 2011.
 Brown ran for re-election in 2010, but was defeated by Republican TerriLois Gregory.

 Prior to his election to the House, Brown served on the Baldwin City City Council from 2004-2008.
 He received Master's and Doctoral degrees from Vanderbilt University, and has worked as a professor at Baker University.

 A member of the local Chamber of Commerce and Lions club, Brown lives in Baldwin City with his wife Becky and daughter Halley.